 As you will be using more of your muscle power, this one activity can also result in weight loss for those who want to achieve their body fitness goals.

 There are many types of skiing, which includes the

 - The Norton skiing (cross country or jump skiing)

 - and Telemark (ski turning or spinning).

-Skiing can also be practiced indoors without snow, outdoors on grass, on dry ski slopes, with ski simulators, or roller skis.
+Skiing can also be practiced indoors without snow, outdoors on grass, dry ski slopes, ski simulators, or roller skis.

 Much like skating, sledding is another popular and widely practiced winter sports.
 However, unlike the previously mentioned, sledding involves using a vehicle, usually called the sled, and carried out in a prone or seated position.